ssvlabs/ssv/docs/specs/NETWORKING.md

 [Gossipsub v1.1 Evaluation Report](https://gateway.ipfs.io/ipfs/QmRAFP5DBnvNjdYSbWhEhVRJJDFCLpPyvew5GwCCB4VxM4)
 describes some potential attacks and how they are mitigated.

-Connection gating protects against peers which were pruned in the past and tries to reconnect again before backoff timeout (5 min). it kicks in in an early stage, before the other components processes the request to avoid resources consumption.
+Connection gating does IP limiting and protects against known, bad peers.
+The gater is invoked in an early stage, before the other components processes the request to avoid redundant resources allocations.

 In addition, the discovery system is naturally a good candidate for security problems. \
 DiscV5 specs specifies potential vulnerabilities in their system and how they were (or will be) mitigated,